aleshaleksey/fansys23/2023-11-assumptions.md

  2. **Starvation**: Lose 1 Stamina point/dice per day from your maximum.
  3. **Dehydration**: Lose 1 Stamina point/dice per hour from your maximum.
  4. **Insomnia**: Lose 3 Mana point/dice per day.

+#### Conditions and states
+Entities can be affected by a number of conditions, most of them bad.
+For now these include (and all are badly defined!):
+- "**Dying**": This creature cannot do anything other than make CON saves or lose 1d6HP per round.
+It suffers from all the detriments of "Unconscious".
+If they reach their minus their HP total they die.
+If they succeed before that.
+They stop losing HP and become "Unconscious".
+- "**Unconscious**": An unconscious character can make CON and CHA saves, and communicate telepathically under certain circumstances.
+It can take no other actions.
+In addition it has the following problems:
+  - It does not gain [STATS] to AC.
+  - It it can fall prone, it falls prone.
+  - All melee attacks are at super-advantage.
+  - All damage bypasses SP and MP.
+  - It cannot cast or concentrate on spells or take any actions.
+  - It cannot perceive the outside world or think rationally.
+- "**Helpless**": A helpless character is in a condition where they cannot protect themselves.
+Usually they are otherwise compromised.
+  - It does not gain [STATS] to AC.
+  - It it can fall prone, it falls prone.
+  - All melee attacks are at super-advantage.
+  - All damage bypasses SP and MP.
+  - It cannot make saves other than CON, CHA and WIS.
+  - It cannot move or take take actions other than [WIS] based skill checks.
+  - If it can communicate, it cannot do so "loudly" enough to gain attention from afar without a [SKILL] check from the recipient.
+- "**Paralysed**": A paralysed character cannot take physical actions:
+ - It does not gain physical[STATS] to AC.
+ - Physical melee attacks against it have super-advantage.
+ - It it can fall prone, it falls prone.
+ - Physical ranged attacks against it have advantage if it is not prone.
+ - Natural damage bypasses SP.
+ - It cannot make [STR] or [DEX] saves.
+ - It cannot use [SKILLS], attacks or cast spells that require the use of its body (including "incantations" and "somatic components").
+ - This means it cannot move.
+- "**Crippled**": This character cannot use one or more limbs.
+  - Creatures crippled in movement related limbs cannot "run", "sprint" and move at half pace (or "crawl").
+  - Creatures crippled in prehensile limbs cannot hold weapons or manipulate objects.
+They have problems completing "somatic components".
+- "**Incapacitated**": This creature cannot take actions (other than movement or communication) or reactions in combat.
+ - Attacks against it have advantage.
+- "**Immobilised**": An immobilised character is in trouble.
+ - It has a movement speed of 0ft.
+ - It cannot make [DEX] or [STR] saves, attacks.
+ - It cannot cast spells with somatic components.
+ - Attacks against it have advantage.
+ - It cannot use [DEX] and [STR] based skills or abilities except some escape related skills, and even then at super-disadvantage.
+- "**Restrained**": A restrained character has problems.
+It has a movement speed of 0ft and suffers from one or more of the following:
+ - It cannot make somatic components for spells.
+ - It has disadvantage on physical attacks and [DEX] saves.
+ - Attacks against it have advantage.
+- "**Grappled**": A grappled character has a movement speed of 0ft.
+- "**Prone**": A prone character is intimate with the ground.
+ - It can only move at a crawl.
+ - Melee attacks have advantage against it.
+ - Ranged attacks have disadvantage against it.
+ - It has disadvantage on melee attacks.
+ - It has disadvantage at [STR] and [DEX] saves.
+ - It has advantage at skills used in hiding, but may suffer penalties to perception.
+- "**Catatonic**": A catatonic character loses the will to act and cannot take actions.
+ - It cannot make attacks, use physical abilities or cast spells.
+ - It cannot use skills other than those that are involved in perceiving the world.
+ - It cannot move.
+ - It has disadvantage on all saves.
+- "**Stunned**": A stunned character briefly loses control of their body and mind.
+Stun is a short term effect and ALWAYS provides a [SAVE] every round.
+ - It does not gain physical[STATS] to AC.
+ - It it can fall prone, it falls prone.
+ - Physical attacks against it have advantage (unless the attack is ranged and the character is prone).
+ - It cannot make [STR], [DEX] or [CHA] saves.
+ - It cannot use [SKILLS], attacks or cast spells that require the use of its body (including "incantations" and "somatic components").
+- "**Charmed**": A charmed character cannot attack the source of its charm.
+It has disadvantage against [WIS], [CHA], [INT] saves vs it.
+In theory it perceives its words and actions in the most favourable manner.
+In practice players are players.
+- "**Frightened**": A frightened character has disadvantage on to targeted attacks.
+It must use its movement to move away from the source of its fear.
+- "**Poisoned**": Afflicted by a poison.
+This has some core effects and specific effects.
+I don't know what they are.
+- "**Diseased**": Afflicted by a disease.
+This has degrees of effect.
+I don't know what they are.
+- "**Bleeding/Wilting**": A bleeding character loses HP every round.
+A [CON] save, or appropriate healing can stem this effect.
+- "**Inaudible**": A silent character makes no sound.
+It can neither make sounds willingly or unwillingly
+ - It cannot complete incantations or communicate verbally.
+ - Rolls to detect the character based on sound ALWAYS fail.
+- "**Silenced**": A silenced character cannot communicate verbally.
+ - This means that skills and abilities requiring speech automatically fail.
+ - Incantations ALWAYS fail.
+- "**Blinded**": A blinded character cannot perceive visual input:
+ - It cannot use [WIS] based skills based on sight.
+ - It had disadvantage on [DEX] based skills.
+ - It makes melee attacks at disadvantage and ranged attacks at super-disadvantage.
+ - It has disadvantage on [WIS] and [DEX] based saves.
+- "**Invisible**": This character cannot be directly detected by visual means (aka sight).
+Characters are considered "blinded" in relation to invisible creatures.
+- "**Deafened**": A deafened character cannot perceive sound.
+It cannot hear.
+It can speak only stutteringly.
+It must make an [INT] save to complete Incantations (unless it is deaf for longer than month).

 ### Character Descriptors
 A character has descriptive attributes that need not influence mechanics (within reason), eg hair/feather/scale length and colour.
 Timbre of voice.
 This kind of thing is cool, but not regulated by these rules.